Support and Resistance Strategy: Why Most Traders Draw These Levels Wrong

 Key Insight: Role Reversal

-One of the most important concepts:
+One of the most important concepts in Support and resistance strategy:

 When support breaks, it often becomes resistance.